- Defrost Systems

 Absocold Corporation additionally guarantees, to the original purchaser only, the refrigerator sealed system and the hermetic motor (compressor) furnished as a part of this refrigerator for a period of seven (7) years from date of purchase, when this refrigerator is operated and maintained according to instructions attached to furnished with this product.

-Absocold Corporation additionally guarantees, to the original purchaser only, the microwave oven magnetron furnished as a part of this microwave oven for a period of seven (7) years from date of purchase, when this refrigerator is operated and maintained according to instructions attached to or furnished with this product.
+Absocold Corporation additionally guarantees, to the original purchaser only, the microwave oven magnetron furnished as a part of this microwave oven for a period of five (5) years from date of purchase, when this microwave is operated and maintained according to instructions attached to or furnished with this product.

 Warranty Service & Replacement Parts